jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 Backtrack -> Pick
 ```

-That “remove options for peers” step is constraint propagation.
-Each placement immediately trims the candidates for its neighbors.
-The least-free cell becomes the next target.
-If any neighbor reaches zero candidates in Sudoku, you backtrack and try a different path.
+That "remove options for peers" step is **constraint propagation**.
+Each placement immediately reduces the possibilities for neighboring cells.
+The cell with the fewest remaining possibilities becomes our next target.
+If any cell ends up with zero possibilities, we've hit a contradiction—in Sudoku, you backtrack and try a different value.

+**For our tile-based world:** Think of each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.
+Each tile has sockets, and we define constraint rules about which socket types can connect to each other.

+Here's how it works:
+1. **Find the most constrained cell** - the one with the fewest valid tiles that could fit.
+2. **Place a tile** whose sockets are compatible with its neighbors.
+3. **Propagate constraints** - this placement immediately reduces the valid options for surrounding cells.
+4. **Repeat** until the grid is complete.

-For our world: a grid cell is like a Sudoku cell, and sockets are the rules.
-We pick the most constrained location, place a tile that matches the neighbors’ sockets, propagate those constraints, and continue.
-When we get stuck, our implementation does not backtrack; it retries from a fresh random seed (up to a retry limit) and reruns the loop until a valid map falls out.
+When we hit a dead end (no valid tiles for a cell), our implementation takes a simpler approach than Sudoku: instead of backtracking through previous choices, we restart with a fresh random seed (up to a retry limit) and run the entire process again until we generate a valid map.

+**What do you mean by fresh random seed?**

+A "random seed" is a starting number that controls which "random" sequence the algorithm will follow.
+Same seed = same tile placement order every time.
+When we hit a dead end, instead of backtracking, we generate a new random seed and start over—this gives us a completely different sequence of tile choices to try.